bihealth/sodar-server/docs_manual/source/ui_project_members.rst

 Modifying the project owner works slightly differently.
 In the dropdown next to the owner in the member list, you will see a :guilabel:`Transfer Ownership` option.
 This will present you a form where you can select a new owner from the current project members as well as select a new role for the current owner.
-This functionality is only available for users currently set as the project owner.
+If the old owner's role is set to "remove role", they will be removed from the category or project.
+The ownership tranfer functionality is only available for users currently set as the project owner.

 .. figure:: _static/sodar_ui/project_members_owner.png
     :align: center